mk-pmb/sed-js/README.md

 ### .transform(state[, input])

-Transform text according to `state`, which should be an object with only one property `parseTree`, whose value should be the result of `.parse`-ing a sed script.
+Transform text according to `state`, which should be an object with a property `parseTree`, whose value should be the result of `.parse`-ing a sed script.

 If `input` is…